-Movement in impairment loss allowance of ₹764 million and ₹390 million relate to additional provision for Group and Company respectively.
-In 2022, ₹223 million and ₹233 million relate to reversal of provision for the Group and Company respectively.
+Movement in impairment loss allowance of ₹757 million (2023: ₹764 million) and ₹418 million (2023: ₹390 million) relate to additional provision for Group and Company respectively.

 There has been no change in the estimation techniques or significant assumptions made during the current reporting year.